 Description of false equivalence

-False equivalence is a logical fallacy where there appears to be a logical equivalence (usually in quantity and quality of evidence) between two opposing arguments, but when in fact there is one side has substantially higher quality and quantity of evidence.
-However, there is no equivalence between the two sides of a “debate” when one is supported by evidence, and the other side has no evidence, or evidence of low quality.
+False equivalence is a logical fallacy where there appears to be a logical equivalence (usually in quantity and quality of evidence) between two opposing arguments, but when in fact there is one side that has substantially higher quality and quantity of evidence.
+However, there is no equivalence between the two sides of a “debate” when one is supported by evidence, and the other side has no evidence or evidence of low quality.

 The logical fallacy not only inflates evidence to support a false assertion but also depreciates the evidence on the other side, both in an attempt to make it appear that the arguments are roughly equivalent.
-In other words, in false equivalence, someone will state that the opposing arguments have a passing similarity in support, when, on close examination, there is large difference between the quality of evidence.
+In other words, in false equivalence, someone will state that the opposing arguments have a passing similarity in support, when, on close examination, there is a large difference in the quality of evidence.

 Example of false equivalence

 For example, in the “debate” (it’s not a debate) about vaccines and autism, one side has a large amount of evidence published in substantial peer-reviewed journals which form the basis of a scientific consensus about vaccines.
 The anti-vaccine side relies on anecdotes, retracted articles, and pseudoscience.
-The anti-vaccine side denigrates the scientific consensus about vaccines and autism without evidence, while attempting to frame the discussion that their pseudoscience about vaccines and autism is scientifically robust.
+The anti-vaccine side denigrates the scientific consensus about vaccines and autism without evidence while attempting to frame the discussion that their pseudoscience about vaccines and autism is scientifically robust.
 It isn’t.